kolargol/openvpn/README.md

-# OpenVPN with ScrambleSuit and DNS
+# OpenVPN with Scramblesuit and DNS
 This [ansible](http://docs.ansible.com/ansible/latest/intro_installation.html) script will allow you to install from scratch your own [OpenVPN](https://openvpn.net/index.php/open-source.html) server with [scramblesuit](https://www.cs.kau.se/philwint/scramblesuit/) and private [DNS](https://www.isc.org/downloads/bind/) server within minutes.
 Level of knowledge required: **basic**

 There is no bul**hit, no unnecessary clunky software, it's based on [OpenBSD](http://www.openbsd.org), simple ansible playbook, easy as any kid can read.